-OBESSU has a European secretariat in the European District in Brussels, Belgium in a nice building called Mundo J, where we are housed together with several other organisations active in the youth sector.
-Examples of other organisations are the European Students’ Union (ESU), the European Youth Forum (YFJ) and the Lifelong Learning Platform (LLLP).
+OBESSU has a European secretariat located in the European District in Brussels, Belgium.
+We share a building called Mundo J, with several other organisations active in the youth sector.
+Examples of other organisations are the European Youth Forum (YFJ) and the Lifelong Learning Platform (LLLP).

 The Secretariat is the co-ordination and information centre of the organisation.
 From the OBESSU Secretariat a big part of the preparatory work of the different projects is done as well as OBESSUs continuous lobbying work towards the European institutions.
-The work of Secretariat is lead by the Secretary General.
-Apart from the Secretary General there are a Projectand Policy Officer, a Communication and Membership Officer, a Programme Coordinator and an External Financial Manager, working at the OBESSU Secretariat.
+The work of the Secretariat is lead by the Secretary General.

 To know more about the roles and the languages spoken by Secretariat members, please click on their pictures below.